 Woodstock is a medium-sized city located in the state of Georgia.
 With a population of 37,350 people and 21 constituent neighborhoods, Woodstock is the 28th largest community in Georgia.
 Woodstock has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Woodstock, where the median household income is $92,648.00.

 Woodstock real estate is some of the most expensive in Georgia, although Woodstock house values don't compare to the most expensive real estate in the U.S.

 Also of interest is that Woodstock has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Woodstock in 2010 was $30,327, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $121,308 for a family of four.
+The per capita income in Woodstock in 2018 was $43,605, which is wealthy relative to Georgia and the nation.
+This equates to an annual income of $174,420 for a family of four.
 However, Woodstock contains both very wealthy and poor people as well.

 The most common language spoken in Woodstock is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and Langs. of India.